seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 Absolutely not: each dataset or research question has interesting specificities.
 Help fellow users understand what you did and how you did it!
 And if the case is confidential, don't let it stop you!
 Transform and abstract your case and showcase the principles you followed.

-* Videos, tweets and shorts are useful, too
+### - Shoot videos or shorts, any kind of social media postings are useful, too
 I mentioned written pieces because that's in my comfort zone.
 But videos, short or long, or posts on your favorite social media would be perfectly useful!